-- Without exception, all applications must be submitted online or received at the SCAC office by 5 p.m. on Friday, June 19, 2020.
+- Without exception, all applications must be submitted online or received at the SCAC office by 5 p.m. on Friday, May 6, 2022.
+If submitting hardcopies in person or by mail, please provide 4 copies of your application and supporting materials.
 If mailing your application, please send it to: SCAC, PO Box 8207, Columbia, SC 29202-8207.
 If using an express carrier, send it to SCAC, 1919 Thurmond Mall, Columbia, SC 29201.
+Or, submit your application online.
 Only the written submission is due by this date.
-Any PowerPoint presentation and/or video file that will be used during the Awards Competition will be due a week prior to the competition.
+Any PowerPoint presentation and/or video file that will be used during the Awards Competition will be due approximately one week prior to the competition.

 - Each county may submit one entry for the J. Mitchell Graham Award.
 The project entry must be submitted by the county and include a letter of support from the county council chairman or the county chief administrative officer.